alekdavis/BasicConfiguration/README.md

 ## Code
 This solution includes two projects:

-- [**BasicConfiguration**](../../tree/master/BasicConfiguration) is a [.NET Standard](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) class library that implements a couple of helper methods for initializing sensitive and non-sensitive application settings.
+- [**BasicAppSettings**](../../tree/master/BasicAppSettings) is a [.NET Standard](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) class library that implements a couple of helper methods for initializing sensitive and non-sensitive application settings.
-- [**SampleConsoleApp**](../../tree/master/SampleConsoleApp) illustrates how to use the `BasicConfiguration` class library.
+- [**SampleConsoleApp**](../../tree/master/SampleConsoleApp) illustrates how to use the `BasicAppSettings` class library.

-### BasicConfiguration project
+### BasicAppSettings project
 This project implements the class library that exposes a single static class (`Config`) with just a couple of methods:

 - `GetValue` - returns either the configuration setting from the application configuration file or (if the setting is missing or unspecified) the default.